pragma-turner/tavernsandtales/_posts/2024-03-12-season-2-session-9.md

 The toy is swarmed by a squad of tiny fungal people, who stomp and scratch the apparent intruder to death.
 A three-foot tall fungus-figure struts out of the grove and raises his spear towards **The Beekeepers** while saying something in an unintelligible stream of clicks and hisses.
 **Fen** uses his minor illusion to mimic the introduction back to the creature, and the tiny fungal people let out a collective gasp.
 It appears as though **Fen** has somehow challenged their mushroom-monarch to a duel.

 The fungal-folk circle up, and the mushroom-monarch (who the BKs nickname **Squelch**) indicates that **Fen** should either select a weapon or pick a champion.
 **Fen** picks **Grizz** as his champion and **Grizz** steps into the ring, sizing up his foe all the while. **Grizz** can tell that this creature has some special hardiness that makes it resistant to piercing attacks and a regenerative ability.
 After communicating this to his team, **Heimer** lends **Grizz** his Arcano-Resiliencer Impulso-Repeater, which produces Ethereal Penetrator Sigil-Bolts.
-**Grizz** doesn't seem to catch on to the fancy tinkerer-jargon, but eagerly takes the fancy hand-crossbow.
+**Grizz** doesn't seem to understand the fancy tinkerer-jargon, but eagerly takes the fancy hand-crossbow.

 Squelch dashes towards **Grizz** and releases a burst of toxic spores.
 His attempt to paralyze **Grizz** fails, and **Grizz** retorts with a blast from the Impulso-Repeater.
 Squelch quickly mends the hole left in his chest by the bolt, and unleashes a devastating combo of blows, bloodying **Grizz** and bringing him close to death.
 **Grizz** summons his celestial powers and springs into the air above Squelch to avoid his menacing attacks.
 Squelch tries to toss a spear at **Grizz**, but the spear goes wide.